-We believe that to innovate in engineering and science, diverse perspectives are critical.
+We believe that to innovate in engineering and science, diverse backgrounds and perspectives are critical.
 They help us challenge the status quo and arrive at better, more rational solutions.
 We know, and studies support, that teams are most creative and successful when they include people who think differently from one another, in a consciously inclusive and equitable environment.

 “MathWorks has a values-based culture, including the core value of respecting and investing in each other.
 It’s important, in a diverse staff population, to make sure every voice is heard and welcome.
 And we know that we derive as much strength from our differences as we do our similarities.
 We have more work to do, and we continue to build our diversity, equity, and inclusion efforts each year.”Jeanne O’Keefe, CFO and Senior Vice President

 - Massachusetts STEM Week workshops for underrepresented groups